jdiaz97/IUCNRedList.jl/README.md

 ## What this does

-Implement all* of the functions of the IUCN Red List
+Implements all* of the functionality of the IUCN Red List API in an easy to use way.

 ## Functions